 Known for being one of the most popular alternatives to root canals, extraction is recommended if your insurance does not cover much.
 In this procedure, the dentist will extract the offending tooth.
-The dentist may also replace the tooth with a bridge, partial denture, or implant.
+The dentist may also replace the tooth with a bridge, partial denture, or dental implants.

 The American Association of Endodontists believes that extraction does not compare with the benefits of saving the natural tooth.

 Food choices considerably impact your overall oral health.
 Natural remedy proponents believe that there are other ways that can help dental infections heal, such as a specific diet.
 The process involves the elimination of all types of processed sugars from your diet, avoiding grain products, consuming high-quality protein, and not drinking alcohol.

 Now is the time to embrace a much healthier lifestyle.
 However, eating vegetables and fruits will not restore a cracked tooth or fill a deep dental cavity.

 Another popular alternative is ozone gas.
 It helps irrigate the root cavity.
 Interventional neuroradiologists have researched ozone gas and found that ozone can penetrate deep into the tubules of your teeth, which is beyond the drilled area.
 This penetration allows the dentist to save more of your tooth because the gas kills bacteria, resulting in a root canal being averted altogether.

 Despite what the evidence might suggest about ozone gas disinfecting teeth beneath the enamel, the infection could return later on, and a root canal will be necessary then.
 However, this alternative could buy you some extra time if you cannot afford a root canal at the moment.